Field school

 A field school is a short term academic program consisting of mentored field research – usually taking place during the summer and often abroad – designed to provide practical training for students on subjects in which they previously learned only theoretical information in classrooms.
 Field schools are experiential programs where students learn primarily by doing.

 Format

 Field schools are normally directed by academic faculty, and the students are sometimes awarded academic credit units and a letter grade for their participation.
 Programs are typically intensive, and students and faculty work many hours each day together.
 They frequently involve learning through the process of conducting primary research in the field.

-The faculty to student ratio in field schools is usually kept very low.
-It rarely exceeds 1:20 and in many programs it is kept at 1:6.
-The result is the creation of a genuine team learning experience and authentic mentoring of students.
-Lectures, especially during the evenings, are mainstay for many field schools.
+The faculty to student ratio in field schools is kept between 1:20 and 1:6.
+The result is team learning and mentoring of students.
+Lectures are a mainstay for many field schools.

 Some disciplines require field school participation as a condition for graduating with a BA or BS degree.
 Archaeology, geology, and paleontology are typically such disciplines although specific requirements differ from one university to the next.

 Disciplines that typically require, or strongly encourage students to participate in a field school as part of the requirement for graduation include: